 Any movement that twists the trunk quickly usually aggravates this.
 It is particularly bothered by small, quick actions that shift the pelvis.
 These actions include simple things like walking on uneven ground, changing direction while working in the kitchen, or bending at a twist to carry a box.

-If you are someone that slouches on the couch or sits on one foot, avoid these positions to see if the hip improves.
-This advice also includes activities that teeter such as; mowing grass, vacuuming, working at a low table, raking leaves, etc. Also, the side to side movement of cycling can really aggravate an imbalanced hip.
+As well, this is aggravated by activities that teeter such as; mowing grass, vacuuming, working at a low table, raking leaves, etc. It is less of the teetering alone but adding a little twist into the movement.
+Also, the side-to-side movement of cycling can really aggravate an imbalanced hip.

 An ice pack will offer relief and